Three spheres of sustainability

 Recycling Cheat Sheet

-1 & 2 RESIN CODES: These resin codes are commonly used in drink bottles and milk jugs.
-They’re accepted in curbside recycling programs.
+1 & 2 RESIN CODES: These resin codes are commonly used in beverage bottles and food jars, personal care and cleaning products.
+They’re usually accepted in most curbside recycling programs.

 Dry cell batteries (9-volt, D, C, AA, AAA, button, circular and rectangular) can be recycled at larger retail stores with designated battery recycling crates.